 What seems like a solely touristy experience, is one of my favourite things to do every summer: going on a cruise around the Helsinki archipelago.
 It’s always magical and calm, the food is surprisingly good (you don’t have to get the meal), and it’s just a truly wonderful way to spend a couple of hours.
 My favourite is the Evening & Sunset cruise with IHA-Lines.

-Last year the Senate Square summer terrace was set up to allow locals to safely dine outside, revive the historic centre of Helsinki and just make the best of a beautiful Finnish summer.
+The Helsinki Summer terrace was set up to allow locals to safely dine outside in pandemic times – first on the Senate Square and then on Kasarmi Square, to revive the historic centre of Helsinki and just make the best of a beautiful Finnish summer.
 Selected local restaurants had little stalls out and the whole square was turned into an allotment garden.
-This year, the terrace returns, to Kasarmitori for 2021.
-Find out all about it here.

 6. Spend a day on an island